-- Drill
+- Drill •

 - Tapping Block

-- Compressor w/air hose and in line regulator
+- Compressor with air hose and in line regulator

 - Pneumatic Nailer/Stapler

-- 15 lb.
-Roofers Felt
+- 15 lb. or 30 lb.
+Felt Paper

-Before you begin using the following instructions, please refer to the Pre-Installation & Jobsite Requirements information above.
+Before you begin, please refer to the Pre-Installation & Jobsite Requirements section above.

-NOTE: Our products are not warranted against squeaking, popping or crackling when using staple-down or nail-down installation methods.
-Some squeaking, popping or crackling is normal and possible when using staple-down or nail-down installation methods.
+NOTE: Our products are not warranted against squeaking, popping or crackling when using stapledown or nail-down installation methods.
+Some squeaking, popping or crackling is normal when using staple-down or nail-down installation methods.
 These symptoms may be aggravated in arid areas or during dry conditions.

-Set Up and Use of Pneumatic Staplers and Nailers
+Set Up and Use of Pneumatic Staplers and Nailers:

 Minor occasional noises within the flooring are inherent to all staple/nail-down installations and can change as environmental changes occur.
 This is not a manufacturing defect and is therefore not covered under our warranties.

-You can help reduce squeaking, popping, and crackling by being sure that the subfloor is structurally sound, does not have any loose decking or joists, and is swept clean prior to installation.
-You should also be sure that your stapler or nailer is setting the fastener properly, not damaging the planks, and that you are using the correct nailing schedule.
-When used improperly, staples or cleats can damage wood flooring.
-If the tool is not adjusted properly the staples/cleats may not be positioned at the proper angle and cause blistering, peaking, squeaking, or crackling of the floor.
-Some models may require the use of an adapter to adjust for proper thickness.
-Test the tool on a piece of scrap material first - set the stapler/ nailer flush on the tongue side of the plank and install a staple/cleat.
+- A. You can help reduce squeaking, popping, and crackling by being sure that the subfloor is structurally sound, does not have any loose decking or joists, and is swept clean prior to installation. - B. You should also be sure that your stapler or nailer is setting the fastener properly, not damaging the planks, and that you are using the correct nailing schedule. - 1.
+When used improperly, staples or cleats can damage the wood flooring.
+If the tool is not adjusted properly the staples/cleats may not be positioned at the proper angle and cause blistering, peaking, squeaking, or crackling of the floor. - 2.
+Some models may require the use of an adapter to adjust for proper thickness. - 3.
+It is recommended to test the tool on a piece of scrap material first - set the stapler/nailer flush on the tongue side of the plank and install a staple/cleat.

-Should the staple/cleat penetrate too deeply reduce the air pressure; if the staple/ cleat is not deep enough then increase the air pressure using an in-line regulator.
-The crown of the staple/ cleat should sit flush within the nail pocket to prevent damage to the flooring and to reduce squeaking.
+- C. If the staple/cleat penetrates too deeply, reduce the air pressure. - D. If the staple/cleat is not deep enough then increase the air pressure using an in-line regulator. - E. The crown of the staple/cleat should sit flush within the nail pocket to reduce squeaking and prevent damage to the flooring.

-Garrison Collection is not responsible for damage caused by the mechanical fasteners.
+NOTE: Garrison Collection is not responsible for damage caused by the mechanical fasteners.

-Recommended Staples/Cleats for Garrison Collection Products:
+Recommended Staples/Cleats for Garrison Collection products:

-Engineered 3/8".....20 gauge, 1" - 1-1/2" length Engineered 1/2" - 5/8".....20-18 gauge, 1" - 1-1/2" length Engineered 3/4"18 gauge, 1-1/2" length Solid 3/4"......16 - 15.5 gauge, 1.5" - 2" length
+- Engineered 3/8": 20 gauge, 1" 1-1/2" length - Engineered 1/2" 5/8": 20-18 gauge, 1" -1-1/2" length - Engineered 3/4": 18 gauge, 1-1/2" length - Solid 3/4": 16 15.5 gauge, 1.5" 2" length

-Getting Started
+Getting Started:

-After the subfloor has been properly cleaned and prepped cover the subfloor with 15lb. asphalt felt paper or an industry approved moisture vapor retarder such as Aquabar.
+After the subfloor has been properly cleaned and prepped, cover the subfloor with 15 lb. / 30 lb. asphalt felt paper or any industry approved moisture vapor retarder such as Aquabar.
 This material will help to keep the floor clean and help to retard moisture from below (there is no complete moisture barrier system for staple or nail-down applications).